Founder & Attorney at Law

 Katie Wilcox Carter – The voice of the firm, Katie is the author of most of our online content in the form of blogs, articles, and free reports, including her book, “The Woman’s Guide to Selecting an Outstanding Family Law Attorney.”
 Katie is a knowledgeable and spirited advocate and advisor for her clients.

-Lori Michaud – A 30 year family law veteran, Lori is the most recent attorney to join our practice.
+Lori Michaud – Lori is a 30 year family law veteran.
 A tough as nails, no nonsense trial attorney, Lori has done and seen it all.
 She’s a fearsome competitor in the courtroom, and a compassionate advocate for Virginia women.
 She’s also the author of the free report, “What You Need to Know When Your Marriage is Over: Virginia Divorce Survival Guide.”

 Ashli Pack – A resident of Smithfield, Virginia, Ashli is the lead attorney in our Newport News office.
 She’s sweet as can be, but packs a powerful punch.
 She’s a caring, clever, and pragmatic attorney you’d be lucky to have in your corner.